FreeRCT/FreeRCT/developer_documentation/CommitStyle.md

 with
   * **`<type>`** Type of change, see the list below. **Always include this.**
   * **optional `[<section>]`** if the commit is in a special section, for example graphics or build system.
   * **optional `[Fix #<num>]`** if the commit solves an issue, mention it.
 This means that a future reader can find the issue to see what the cause for the fix was.
-Also, the issue integration on GitHub will automatically close said issue if it is included in the commit message.
+Also, the issue integration on Codeberg will automatically close said issue if it is included in the commit message.

 List of types: